srtee/lammps-USER-CONP2/README.md

 **_However_, you must add in the electric field separately: if fix conp is run in ffield mode, you _must_ include lines like these in your script:**

 ```
-variable v_zfield equal -v_v/lz
+variable zfield equal -v_v/lz
 fix efield all efield 0.0 0.0 v_zfield
 ```

 where v_v is the potential difference supplied to fix conp.
+Note that using "v_"-style variables is required for matching up a dynamically-varying potential difference to a dynamically-varying electric field.

 Note that fix efield already takes its argument in the correct units for _units real_ (V/angstroms) so no unit conversion should usually be needed.
 Fix conp in ffield mode will **silently return incorrect results without the electric field**; upgrading this is an urgent feature addition priority.

 *Note: In [1], electrode atoms are mentioned as being "set at 0V", but the effect of this is already automatically done inside the conp ffield code.
 You do not specify electrode voltages in any different way whatsoever in the input script when using ffield.